 Those clear, calm nights also tend to be the coldest, so make sure you have plenty of sturdy, warm winter gear handy.
 Plan on lots of coffee to stay up all night if the space weather forecast looks promising!

 Sled Tubing in Arctic Valley

 Sled tubing is a blast for those that find it difficult to stay upright while skiing or snowboarding.
 Arctic Valley Ski Area is up through the Chugach Mountain range and has a great sled Tube Park to ride down.
 It’s even good for kids!

 Added bonus – Arctic Valley is a great place to spot moose, coyotes, and even the occasional wolf.
 It’s my favorite springtime drive.
 I mean, check out this adorable baby bear we saw last spring!
 While they’ll be hibernating when you visit, maybe you’ll get lucky with some other wildlife sightings!

 Iditarod and Fur Rondy Winter Festival

 Dog mushing is Alaska’s state sport, and the Iditarod is the biggest event of them all.
 To kick off the Iditarod, there’s the amazing Fur Rondy winter festival!
-This year will be the 84th year of the festival.
 You’ll get to experience the history, native culture, and a wide range of fun activities.